awesomemotive/beacon-plugin/readme.txt

 = 1.3.8 =
 * Adjust position of create button to prevent getting hidden in safari when there are a lot of plugin notices

+= 1.3.9 =
+* Bug fix: Filter by category not always working